WoW Midnight Healer Tier List - May 2026 Update

 A-Tier (Consistent):

-• Preservation Evoker (2943) – Safe playstyle.
+- Preservation Evoker – Safe playstyle.
 Hover tech makes mechanics trivial, but lower raw healing numbers mean you're speed-healing more often.
+Burst saves are clutch but sustained throughput is below S-tier.

 Raid Healer Tier List